TodePond/TodePondDotCom/wikiblogarden/academia/from/the-outside/readme.md

 # Academia from the outside

-What do we do with academia?
+What should we do with academia?
 Here's my view from the *outside*.

 ## Put it in the bin